 (Kayako)

-15. No wait times (34%), as well as convenience (26.9%), are the main reasons for customers choosing live chat over phone communication.
+15. No wait times (34%) and convenience (26.9%) are the main reasons for customers choosing live chat over phone communication.

 (ProProfs)